About Scottsdale Sports Medicine Institute

 “The more that you read, the more things you will know, the more that you learn, the more places you’ll go.”– Dr. Seuss

 BSN, RN, WSI, CYI200

-Ian Youngblood is a registered nurse at Scottsdale Sports Medicine Institute.
+Ian Youngblood is a registered nurse and certified yoga instructor at Scottsdale Sports Medicine Institute.

 Ian has more than 10 years of medical experience ranging from being an emergency room RN in Level 1 trauma centers in Arizona and a firefighter in Washington State.
 He is currently working towards getting his Family Nurse Practitioners license.